New England Patriots vs. Tennessee Titans NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Over/under insights

-- New England and its opponents have gone over the current 43.5-point total in five of 11 games (45.5%) this season.

-- Tennessee has combined with its opponents to score more than 43.5 points in eight of 11 games this season.
+- New England has combined with its opponents to put up more than 43.5 points in five of 11 games this season.

 - Sunday's over/under is 10.3 points lower than the two team's combined 53.8 points per game average.